amariami/MPV-config-2022/README.md

 Sounds like i talking bias right because you couldn't tell the different 44100Hz/48000Hz vs 176400Hz/192000Hz?
 Human hearings limited to 20000Hz?
 That's not completely true.
 It's about in-machine processing not the limitation of human audible frequency range, we can't hear or playing digital audio format like you eating a banana because we don't live in virtual world.
 If we live in cyberspace and limitations as human in general still exist it's possible high frequency can hurt our ears.
 But we live in different world that's why we need machine as translator that might be complicated.

-Since most audio format on video are stereo lossy format due to less storage and bandwith consumption, we deal with some noise artifact still on acceptable audible range, we could do a trick using phase rotation [Phase rotation by Izotope](http://downloads.izotope.com/docs/rx6/49-phase/index.html#visual-example-of-phase-rotation).
+Since most audio format on video are stereo lossy format due to less storage and bandwith consumption, we deal with some noise artifact still on acceptable audible range, some trick using phase rotation [Phase rotation by Izotope](http://downloads.izotope.com/docs/rx6/49-phase/index.html#visual-example-of-phase-rotation).

 e.g. [ffmpeg audio filter Stereotools](https://ffmpeg.org/ffmpeg-filters.html#stereotools) allow rotation from 0° Degree to 360° Degress or up to your preference.
 Theoritically -180° are same to 360° and +180° are same to 180°.